 Fragging

-Fragging bubble corals is usually not recommended for any hobbyist.
+Fragging bubble corals is not recommended for any hobbyist.
 But if you’re dealing with an overgrown coral, fragging is your only option.

 There are two main ways to frag your bubble coral:

 - Just go for it.
-If choosing this method, first make sure all polyps are closed as much as they can be.
+If choosing this method, first make sure all polyps are closed as much as they is.
 Do this by lightly touching the coral, making sure not to cause injury.
 Next, look for already-defined lines of division; if your bubble coral is branched, divide the branches.
 It is not recommended to cut through the mouth or the flesh unless highly experienced.

 Both of these methods carry high failure rates, though bubble corals are known for bouncing back pretty quickly if something goes wrong.